 Looking for a one-stop shop for your night out?
 Red Stick Social has it all!
 Located in the Electric Depot, start your night with dinner options like crawfish mac and cheese or sliders, and don’t forget to pair it with a frozen boat drink.
 Bring the party up on the rooftop patio for fun conversation, or team up and play a game of bowling.
 Be sure to check their calendar for dates for live entertainment.

-Each month, Mid City Makers Market takes over Circa 1857 to bring locals a night full of arts and culture.
-In November, MMM hosts its annual White Light Night in Mid City.
-On November 18, from 6 to 10 p.m., you can stroll under the white lights from the Electric Depot, winding your way down Government Street to shop for holiday gifts from local artists, grab food and drinks with friends and listen to music from local bands.
+Each May, Mid City Merchants hosts its annual Hot Art, Cool Nights in Mid City.
+On Friday, May 12, from 6 to 10 p.m., you can stroll from the Electric Depot, winding your way down Government Street to shop for local art, grab food and drinks with friends and listen to music from local bands.

 Once you’ve explored all corners of Mid City, check out what else Baton Rouge has to offer this season.
 For more ideas for your trip to Baton Rouge, visit visitbatonrouge.com/explore/seasons/fall/.